pietrodn/triggerscope/slide.md

     * **Suspicious predicate**: a predicate satisfied only under very specific, narrow conditions
 * **Functionality**: a set of basic blocks in a program
     * **Sensitive functionality**: a functionality performing, directly or indirectly a sensitive operation
-    * All calls to Android APIs protected by permissions, and operations involving the filesystem
+    * In practice: all calls to Android APIs protected by permissions, and operations involving the filesystem
 * **Trigger**: suspicious predicate controlling the execution of a sensitive functionality

 ## Analysis overview (1)